itz-termux-dev/MTKClient-NoRoot-Termux/README.md

 ​Optimized for Mobile: All GUI, Windows-specific, and non-essential files have been stripped to keep the script small and fast.
 ​Enhanced Connection: Features a custom polling loop that looks for USB devices thousands of times per second to overcome Android's single-look limitation.

-​**How to use the tool**
+​# How to use the tool

+1. First down the tool feom the steps below

-1. ​First run the command you want.
+1. ​Then run the command you want and press enter

-2.​Then press Enter and wait for the text "Waiting for device connection...".
+2.​After the text "Waiting for device connection..."
+Appears, completely power off your target phone

-3. ​Then connect your target phone by holding its Volume Up and Volume Down buttons to the host phone via OTG or a type c to type c cable
+3. Then hold booth volume buttons of your target phone, and by holdong then connect it to the host phone

-4. if you are using a otg, tge otg should be connected to the host phone, not the target phone
+4. If you are using a otg, the otg should be connected to the host phone, not the target phone, amd if its a type c to type c cable, any sode of the cable can be connect to the phones

-5. ​Then quickly press OK on the Termux API popup as soon as it appears, as you only have ~3 seconds befor the target phone timeouts snd reboots.
+5. ​Then quickly press OK on the Termux API popup as soon as it appears, as you only have ~3 seconds befor the target phone times out and reboots.

-6. ​Then the scripts will handle the rest.
+6. ​And if your timing is perfect, Then the scripts will handle the rest.

+7. The flashing will go on for atleast 2 to 5 minutes

+8. After it finishes, you can unplug and reboot the phone safely

 # Guid To Install The Tool 👇👇